Module 14.7: RKE2 - Enterprise Hardened Kubernetes

 Overview

 Section titled “Overview”Welcome to the most secure corner of the Kubernetes ecosystem.
-While most distributions prioritize developer speed or resource efficiency, RKE2 (Rancher Kubernetes Engine 2) was built with a different goal in mind: uncompromising security compliance.
+While most distributions prioritize developer speed or resource efficiency, RKE2 (Rancher Kubernetes Engine 2) was built with an entirely different foundational goal in mind: uncompromising security compliance from the moment of installation.

-Known in its early days as “RKE Government,” RKE2 was specifically engineered to satisfy the stringent requirements of the U.S. Federal Government and the most regulated industries on Earth—defense, banking, healthcare, and critical infrastructure.
-It takes the operational simplicity of k3s (single-binary, automated lifecycle) and swaps out the lightweight components for enterprise-grade, FIPS-compliant, deeply hardened alternatives.
+Known in its early development lifecycle as “RKE Government,” RKE2 was specifically engineered to satisfy the incredibly stringent regulatory requirements of the U.S. Federal Government, the Department of Defense, and the most heavily regulated industries on Earth—including banking, healthcare, and critical physical infrastructure.
+It takes the operational simplicity of k3s (a single-binary deployment model with automated lifecycle management) and systematically swaps out the lightweight edge components for enterprise-grade, FIPS-compliant, deeply hardened alternatives.

-In this module, you will master the “armored vehicle” of Kubernetes.
-You will learn how to deploy FIPS-compliant clusters, enforce CIS benchmarks by default, navigate complex air-gapped environments, and troubleshoot the unique challenges of a distribution that is “secure by constraint.”
+In this comprehensive module, you will master the “armored vehicle” of the Kubernetes distribution landscape.
+You will learn how to deploy mathematically proven FIPS-compliant clusters, enforce Center for Internet Security (CIS) benchmarks by default, navigate complex fully air-gapped network environments, manage etcd disaster recovery to remote object storage, and troubleshoot the unique and often frustrating challenges of a system that is designed to be “secure by constraint.”

 Learning Outcomes